Otter-man/ModelCollapser/README.md

 This script uses OpenAI's `gpt-image-1` model to perform iterative image edits: it takes a base image and a text prompt, generates a new image, then uses that output as the next input, repeating for _N_ iterations.
 Usually it leads to model collapse.

+## What is Model Collapse?

+Model collapse is a phenomenon that occurs when an AI model is repeatedly asked to generate variations of its own outputs.
+Over multiple iterations, the model tends to:

+1. **Lose Diversity**: The model starts producing increasingly similar outputs, eventually converging to a limited set of patterns or styles.
+2. **Forget Original Features**: Details from the original image gradually fade away as the model focuses on the most prominent features.
+3. **Amplify Biases**: The model's inherent biases become more pronounced with each iteration.
+4. **Create Artifacts**: Strange patterns or distortions may emerge as the model struggles to maintain coherence.

+This tool demonstrates model collapse by:
+- Taking a base image and applying the same prompt repeatedly
+- Showing how the image evolves (or devolves) through multiple generations
+- Highlighting the limitations of current AI image generation models

+The results can be both fascinating and concerning, providing insights into the stability and reliability of AI image generation systems.

 ---

 ## 🚀 Features